MedoFayed/mfd_site/ReadMe.txt

 Django provides us with the necessary views and urls which means we only need to update a template for things to work.
 * Make sure the auth app is included in our INSTALLED_APPS setting ("django.contrib.auth",).
 Auth URLs and Views: -------------
-To use Django’s built-in auth app we must explicitly add it to our mfd_site/urls.py file.
+To use Djangoï¿½s built-in auth app we must explicitly add it to our mfd_site/urls.py file.
 The easiest approach is to use accounts/ as the prefix.

 # mfd_site/urls.py
 from django.contrib import admin